Facebook says removed account of gunman in Thai shooting

-BANGKOK, Feb 8 (Reuters) - Facebook said on Saturday it had removed the account of the man suspected of a mass shooting in northeast Thailand and would remove any content related to the attack that violated its policies.
+BANGKOK (Reuters) - Facebook (FB.O) said on Saturday it had removed the account of the man suspected of a mass shooting in northeast Thailand and would remove any content related to the attack that violated its policies.

 The man identified by police as the suspect had appeared to post messages on Facebook before and during the shooting.
 Police said he was still at large.